onweeks/onweeks.github.io/_portfolio/DataSkoler.md

 ---
-title: "Using ggplot2 and plotly with R to produce interactive graphs
+title: "Using ggplot2 and plotly with R to produce interactive graphs"
 excerpt: ""
 collection: portfolio
 htmlwidgets: TRUE